The Strangers (2008 film): Themes

 Film scholar Kevin Wetmore noted the film's portrayal of violence as a reflection of its contemporary culture, writing: "Death is a random act in post-9/11 horror—the result of being in the wrong place at the wrong time, as the cliché goes.
-Unlike in eighties slasher horror, for example, where engaging in negative behavior such as drinking, doing drugs, having premarital sex are often forerunners to being killed by the killer(s); [here], death is random and unrelated to one's behavior."
+Unlike in eighties slasher horror, for example, where engaging in negative behavior such as drinking, doing drugs, and having premarital sex is often a forerunner to being killed by the killer(s); [here], death is random and unrelated to one's behavior."

 In The Horror Show Guide: The Ultimate Frightfest of Movies, Mike Mayo noted the film's "grim realism," writing that the main characters "could have wandered out of a gloomy Ingmar Bergman film," ultimately branding the film as an example of "naturalistic domestic horror" akin to Michael Haneke's Funny Games.

-The film has also been noted by scholar Philip Simpson as highlighting "the divide between the underprivileged and privileged classes," as well as for its inversion of commonly-held beliefs about violence in urban areas and pastoral ethics: "The Strangers, as many horror films do ... undermines the conventional notion of rural society as a simpler, crime-free place.
+The film has also been noted by scholar Philip Simpson as highlighting "the divide between the underprivileged and privileged classes," as well as for its inversion of commonly held beliefs about violence in urban areas and pastoral ethics: "The Strangers, as many horror films do ... undermines the conventional notion of rural society as a simpler, crime-free place.
 One might call the narrative sensibility informing The Strangers 'pastoral paranoia', in that danger lurks among the rough folk of the country rather than the suburbs and cities.
 Of course, it may be that provincial violence is a result of contamination, or in other words that the kind of stranger-upon-stranger violence typically associated with urban life metastasizes to the rural, a phenomenon noted by Louis Wirth."

 In his book Hearths of Darkness: The Family in the American Horror Film (2014), scholar Tony Williams notes the film's setting within a 1970s-era home as representative of an "American tradition of violence that is random and without any coherent explanation."
 Additionally, Williams reads the three masked assailants as metaphors for the "repressed and unresolved tensions affecting the couple inside the house."

 Production

-Screenplay and inspiration
+Screenplay

+After attending the film school at the University of Texas at Austin, writer-director Bryan Bertino relocated to Los Angeles where he worked as a gaffer while writing screenplays.
+Bertino began developing the screenplay for the film, which at that time was titled The Faces; it was the third screenplay he had ever written.

+In 2004, Bertino submitted the screenplay for a Nicholl Fellowship grant, which the Academy of Motion Picture Arts and Sciences awards to unproduced first-time screenwriters.
+The screenplay reached the quarterfinals of the grant, and resulted in Bertino being signed by a talent manager who connected him with producer Roy Lee of Vertigo Entertainment.
+"I thought it was amazing," Lee said.
+"It was a scary-on-the-page script.
+We were able to get multiple studios wanting to make it."
+In November 2004, Universal Pictures purchased the screenplay from Bertino.